kvenkatnag/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with Python
-Repository for Automating AWS with Python course (refer acloud.guru)
+Repository for the A Cloud Guru *Automating AWS with Python*